Concussion Prevention Strategies

 How can concussions be prevented?

-Unfortunately concussions are not a completely preventable injury.
-However, concussion prevention by educating those involved with sports and implementing the most current recommendations, people may be better able to recognize the signs and symptoms involved with a concussion.
-By recognizing the signs and symptoms and baseline testing your athletes it can also help to prevent more serious injuries that may result from an athlete returning to play too soon.
+Unfortunately, concussions are not a completely preventable injury.
+However, concussion prevention can be done by educating those involved with sports, teaching proper sports techniques, and implementing the most current recommendations.
+Through education people may be better able to recognize the signs and symptoms involved with a concussion.
+Through early recognition and the use of concussion baseline testing, more serious injuries may be prevented which can be the result of returning to play too soon.
+Some recent studies have shown that rule changes and limiting contact in practice may result in fewer head impacts (Kerr, 2015; Eliason, 2023).

 Where do I find recommendations?

-There have been three International Conferences on Concussion in Sports.
-A panel of experts meets and discusses the current recommendations and changes that should be made.
-The last meeting was held in November of 2008 in Zurich where they revised the previous paper and released their most current recommendations.
-Along with the paper the panel revised the Sport Concussion Assessment Tool (SCAT) and came up with the SCAT2.1 The SCAT2 includes cognitive and physical tests that can be used in baseline testing and in evaluating a concussion.1 The test gives you an objective score that can be used to judge return to play.
-This test should not be used alone though to determine whether your child is ready to return to sport.1
+There have been six International Conferences on Concussion in Sports.
+The Concussion in Sport Group consists of a panel of experts who discuss the current recommendations and changes that should be made on concussion.
+The last meeting was held in the fall of 2022 in Amsterdam where they revised the previous recommendations and released their most current recommendations.
+Along with the paper, the panel revised the Sport Concussion Assessment Tool (SCAT5) and came up with the SCAT6 (Patricios, 2023).
+The SCAT6 includes cognitive and physical tests that can be used by a trained healthcare provider in baseline assessments and in evaluating a concussion.
+The test gives you an objective score that can be used to judge return to play.
+This test should not be used alone to determine whether an can athlete is ready to return to sport (Echemendia, 2023).

-The National Athletic Trainers' Association (NATA) has also released a position statement on the Management of Sport-Related Concussion.
+The National Athletic Trainers' Association (NATA) has also released an updated bridge statement on the Management of Sport-Related Concussion.
 This paper also gives a number of recommendations for a sport related concussion.
-The NATA’s recommendations range from defining and recognizing concussions, return to play decisions, assessment tools, when to refer to a physician, special considerations for young athletes, when to disqualify an athlete, equipment issues, and also home care.2 Both Concussion in Sport Conference Consensus Paper and the NATA position statement are evidence-based or based on the most current research on concussion prevention.
+The NATA's recommendations range from defining and recognizing concussions, return to play decisions, assessment tools, when to refer to a physician who specializes in concussion management, special considerations for young athletes, when to disqualify an athlete, equipment issues, and also home care (Broglio, 2024).
+Both Concussion on Sport Conference Consensus paper and the NATA position statement are evidence-based or based on the most current research on concussion prevention.

 Who should be educated?

 Being educated on appropriate techniques in sports is also an important part of concussion prevention.
-Spearing is a very dangerous way of tackling in football that can lead to concussions and other serious injuries.
+Spearing is a dangerous form of tackling that can lead to concussions and other serious injuries.
 The National Athletic Trainers' Association has released a position statement on Spearing.
-Spearing is when a tackler leads with their helmet in a head-down position.2 This produces an axial load through the head and down the spine which can cause serious injuries.2 Making sure that athletes are tackling with their head up is important to reduce injuries.
+Spearing is when a tackler leads with their helmet in a head-down position.
+This produces an axial load through the head and down the spine which can cause serious injuries including concussion and cervical spine injuries (Broglio, 2024).
+Making sure that athletes are tackling with their head up is important to reduce injuries.
 Correct techniques should be taught at a young age to help insure they perform correctly as they get older.

 Can sports equipment prevent concussions?

-Your child’s equipment should be fit by a professional who knows the standards for the specific equipment they are wearing.
-Every brand has different recommendations for fitting and those should be followed to insure the safety of your child.
-It was previously thought that by wearing a mouth guard it would help with concussion prevention.
-This has been found to be untrue.
-Mouth guards should be used to prevent dental injuries but at this time there are no mouth guards that prevent an athlete from sustaining a concussion.5
+Your child's equipment should be fit by a professional who knows the standards for the specific equipment they are wearing.
+Every brand has different recommendations for fitting and those should be followed to insure the safety of your child (Barbic, 2005).

 References